Several actions in Godot are triggered by callbacks or virtual functions, so there is no need to write code that runs

 To delete a node, be it inside or outside the scene,

 free() must be

 When a node is freed, it also frees all its children nodes.
 Because of this, manually deleting nodes is much simpler than it appears.
-Just free the base node and everything else in the subtree goes away with it.
+Free the base node and everything else in the subtree goes away with it.